tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Completed the first half of the Basic Javascript section (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** It's been a while since I've worked with Javascript so this was yet another refresher for me - forgot how fun it was!
 I only managed to get through the super basic stuff tonight, so I can wait until I get to one of the puzzles.
 Hopefully I can pick up where I left off last year relatively easily.

+### Day 17: November 17, 2018

+**Today's Progress:** Continued working through the Basic Javascript section (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.
+Covered the switch statements, objects, and how to access/modify/add object properties with dot notation, bracket notation, and variables.
+Also learned about the .hasOwnProperty() method and how to delete properties, both of which are completely new to me, and completed the Record Collection challenge.

+**Thoughts:** I feel terrible about skipping 3 days in a row, but it was such a busy week that I literally had no time or energy to put towards coding until today.
+Finally getting to the part of javascript that I'm less comfortable with though, so now I can pick up where I left off last year and start "leveling up"!
+Missed a few small details when attempting the Record collection challenge the first time around, so after I solved it, I restarted the challenge to be sure I didn't just stumble upon the correct answer.
+Got it right on the first try in my second attempt, so I'd say I actually know what I'm doing now, haha.